jekyll/jekyll/docs/_docs/windows.md

 ## Installing Jekyll
-The easiest way to run Jekyll is by using the [RubyInstaller][] for Windows version 2.4 and up.
+The easiest way to run Jekyll is by using the [RubyInstaller][] for Windows.

 ### Installation via RubyInstaller

 [RubyInstaller][] is a self-contained Windows-based installer that includes the Ruby language, an execution environment, important documentation, and more.
+We only cover RubyInstaller-2.4 and newer here, older versions need to [install the Devkit][Devkit-install] manually.

 1. Download and Install a **Ruby+Devkit** version from [RubyInstaller Downloads][RubyInstaller-downloads].
    Use default options for installation.